 Your Cart is empty

-Have you ever wonder what are the ingredients that cause acne?
 Acne is caused by many factors ranging from stress levels to our regular diet.
-However, unknown to some, a reason for acne is due to the ingredients in the beauty products that we smear on our face.
-Some ingredients are highly comedogenic, which means they tend to clog and block pores which ultimately forms blackheads.
+However, unknown to some, a reason for acne is also due to the ingredients in the beauty products that we apply on our face.
+Today, we will explore some ingredients that are highly comedogenic, which means they tend to clog and block pores which ultimately forms whiteheads, blackheads and acne.

 Many people use coconut oil as a form of make up remover, be it a cleanser or a moisturiser.
 It is also used as a hair product to make your hair shiny and smooth.
 However, coconut oil is highly comedogenic.
 If you have oily skin, it’s best to avoid coconut oil as it produces excess sebum.
 If your skin is dry to normal, it’s alright to use coconut oil as your pores do not get clogged easily.